 One of the easiest man in the middle attacks is to poison the ARP cache by using Ettercap.
 In short, ARP poisoning is the act of hijacking the address of a machine on your network.
 The basic principle behind ARP poisoning/spoofing is to exploit the lack of authentication in the ARP protocol by sending spoofed ARP messages onto the LAN.
 ARP poisoning is pretty easy to perform as the following video shows:

 The obvious choice is to TLS enable the embedded web server product, but as explained above, most TLS enabled products ship with a self signed certificate, making the product no more secure than a product without TLS.
 A TLS enabled web server is only secure when the browser trusts the server certificate since a browser user cannot see the difference between a man-in-the-middle machine and the actual device if the certificate is not trusted.

 In short, a certificate is trusted if:

 The signer of the certificate is a so called Certificate Authority (CA) and this certificate must be pre-installed in the browser's certificate store.
 See the Certificate Management for Embedded Systems tutorial for a general introduction to Public Key Infrastructure (PKI) and Chain of Trust.

 If your customers are PKI experts, they may opt to operate as their own CA, by for example using the Certificate Management Tool, and create a complete chain of trust for the embedded web server enabled products they have deployed on their local network.
-However, PKI is fairly complicated so make sure to check out SharkTrust which completely automates the PKI process and enables configuration-less secure products.
-You may also want to check out the Barracuda App Server's (and Mako Server's) Let's Encrypt plugin , which optionally runs in full PKI automation mode.
+However, PKI is fairly complicated so make sure to check out the article Automatic Certificate Management for Devices, which presents two solutions for enabling configuration-less installation of trusted Let's Encrypt signed certificates (See the video at the end of this page).